animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

   - I cleaned up the blood with paper towels;
 - then "Tao"/"God" telling me it/He was going to kill my mom if I didn’t go somewhere, and that being near my mom was going to drain her and kill her because of the — I don't know what to call it, transcendent, spiritual, schizophrenic — state I was in.
 - staying in the woods in the freezing snow all day and night;
-- "Tao"/"God" telling me I had to stay there for a week;
+- "Tao"/"God" telling me I had to stay there for a week.

-- "Tao"/"God" contradictorily telling me that my mom was dead, or dying, or might die.
+"Tao"/"God" contradictorily told me that my mom was dead, or dying, or might die.

 > [!WARNING]
 > As I was doing this, somebody named Tayler, who formerly lived in Texas, was being kidnapped by her bald Jewish husband to New Orleans.